Ziqi Wang

 Wang's research focuses on analyzing and understanding the reliability, risk, and resilience of structures and critical infrastructures under hazards.
 He is also interested in applying probabilistic methods to a broader field of science.
 Here are a few of the research areas Wang is currently working on:

-The hypothesis is that an optimal (e.g., efficient, accurate, interpretable, scalable, general) computational method does not exist if a wide spectrum of problems is considered; the domain knowledge should be injected into the design of computational methods for a particular class of problems.
+An optimal (efficient, accurate, interpretable, scalable, general) computational method does not exist when a wide spectrum of problems is considered.
+Domain knowledge should be injected into the design of computational methods for a particular class of problems.
+For many civil engineering applications, before pursuing an end-to-end machine learning approach, tuning simplified physical models with self-correcting mechanisms can often outperform many machine learning methods.

 Other research activities related to probabilistic methods